eficode-academy/gradle-katas/configuring-properties/README.md

 # Configuring properties

-Modify the `hello` task to greet the newly defined property.

-## Property files
+## Properties file
 Create a new `./gradlew.properties` file in your Gradle user directory (`~/.gradle/`).

 - Run `./gradlew hello`
+- Assert that the task not greets the `recipient` configured in the properties file

+Change the hello task to greet the newly defined property
+> hint: `"hello" + $recipient`
-- Assert the task now greets the `recipient` configured in the properties file
+- Assert that the task greets the `recipient` configured in the properties file

 Add a `recipient` property to the `./gradlew.properties` file in the project directory.
 Set a different value for `recipient` in your user `./gradlew.properties`.